proudguy69/CupidBotv4/readme.md

 this will live in the bot/ folder bot/bot.py will be where the CupidBot class exists bot/extentions/ will be a folder with all the bots extensions / "modules"

+feel free to use insomnia to test the api this project does use postgres sql, so assume asyncpg for the python module